Arjun-Arora/Matroid_Asst/README.md

 (**NOTE** You can access optional params (`num_epochs`, `save_model_dir`, etc) by running `python train_evaluate_model.py -h`)

-Final model is contained in the `/descriptorGenderClassifier` directory
+Final  trained model is contained in the `/descriptorGenderClassifier` directory

 ## OPTIONAL REBUILD OF FEATURE VECTORS